vzaar/vzaar-api-net/README.md

 var processQuery = new VideoProcessQuery
 {
 	guid: "vzcf7af7bc5a734c30a46ca3911e7f3458",
-	replaceId: 12345678, //vzaar Video ID of the video you want to replace
-	title: "My awesome video",
+	replaceId = 12345678, //vzaar Video ID of the video you want to replace title = "My awesome video",
-	description: "The story about how easy to build awesome apps with vzaar API",
+	description = "The story about how easy to build awesome apps with vzaar API", profile = VideoProfile.ORIGINAL,
-	profile: VideoProfile.ORIGINAL,
-	labels: new string[]{"api","tutorials"}
+	labels = new string[]{"api","tutorials"}
 };
 var x = api.processVideo(processQuery);
 ```